0xhema/polygon-homemade-erc721/README.md

 ## Gas Efficiency

 It is designed for scalable and gas-efficient using soldity-bit's bitmap libary.
+It also uses custom errors instead of traditional require statements for even more gas-optimzation.

 The next feature of my homebrew ERC721 contract is the addition of ethereum dividends.
 This allows users to be able to collect dividends from the smart contract.
 A perfect use-case for this would be if royalties from trading volume were sent to this contract.
 The contract would then calculate a dividend per token that users would then be able to collect whenever they wanted by calling the `withdraw` function.
 There can be many different ways to collect dividends and distribute them among holder that would trully allow a holder to participate in the success of a project while the project still remains profitable.